Scoofszlo/Tikorgzo/README.md

     uv tool install git+https://github.com/Scoofszlo/Tikorgzo
     ```

-5. For Windows users, if `warning: C:\Users\$USERNAME\.local\bin is not on your PATH...` appears, add the specified directory to your [user or system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), then reopen your command-line.
+6. For Windows users, if `warning: C:\Users\$USERNAME\.local\bin is not on your PATH...` appears, add the specified directory to your [user or system PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), then reopen your command-line.

-6. Install the Playwright browser.
-This is needed to allow download link extraction from the API.
+7. For Linux users who run Ubuntu through WSL, you can install Google Chrome with this command:

     ```console
-    uvx playwright install
+    uvx playwright install chrome
-    ```

-7. For Linux users, Playwright might display a message containing `sudo playwright install-deps`.
-Follow the instructions, but replace the command with:

-    ```console
-    uvx playwright install-deps
     ```

 8. You can now download a TikTok video by running the following command (replace the number with your actual video ID or link):